Dynamic or Systematic? Bayesian model selection between dark energy and supernova biases: Introduction

-We extend the flexknot dark energy reconstructions from \cite{paper1, paper2} with an additional low-redshift magnitude offset parameter, and investigate how this additional degree of freedom affects the Bayesian evidence for \lcdm{}, the CPL \citep{Chevallier:2000qy, Linder:2002et} parameterisation, and our free-form flexknot reconstructions.
-We will also examine how the tension ratio is affected by this offset.
 This paper is organised as follows.
 Section~\ref{sec:context} will outline the wider context of this work.
 In Section~\ref{sec:data}, the additional offset parameter in the DES-5Y supernovae likelihoods will be explained.
 Section~\ref{sec:methods} will offer a brief recap of the reconstruction method employed in this work, and demonstrate nested bridge sampling as an alternative method for producing posterior samples and Bayes factors.
-Results will be discussed in Section~\ref{sec:results}, and our conclusions in Section~\ref{sec:conclusions}.
+Results using DES-5Y will be discussed in Section~\ref{sec:results}, updates in light of DES-Dovekie in Section~\ref{sec:dovekie}, and our conclusions in Section~\ref{sec:conclusions}.